Sclerotherapy

 The treatment was first applied in Valladolid, by Dr. Darío Morais, in 1994.
 Unlike other treatments, such as cauterisation, no reactive and even more bleeding lesions have been seen.

-Watch a Youtube video showing an HHT group from Ireland being treated by Dr Sol –updated 20 July 2022. https://www.youtube.com/watch?v=nb_TaPKr8yk
+You might also enjoy watching a Youtube video showing a group of HHT patients from Ireland being treated by Dr Sol –updated 20 July 2022. https://www.youtube.com/watch?v=nb_TaPKr8yk

 Thinking about Sclerotherapy as a treatment for your epistaxis?